Another in a series of “Ask Acadia on My Mind!” Q&As

 Cruise ship passengers arriving by Columbus Day have more options

 Lynn, that’s great your party is wanting to hike Acadia!
-Too often, cruise ship passengers don’t think of walking in the park, or don’t have enough time to do so. if you’re arriving by cruise ship by Columbus Day, the Village Green park information center and Island Explorer bus hub will still be operating, allowing you the chance to take the fare-free bus to hiking trails.
+Too often, cruise ship passengers don’t realize that they are able to get off the ship and explore the area they’ve docked in.
+By using a marine ladder, from somewhere like Platforms and Ladders, passengers can easily get on and off the ship as they please.
+These ladders are lightweight and can be kept on the ship, meaning that leaving is an option.
+If you’re arriving by cruise ship by Columbus Day, the Village Green park information center and Island Explorer bus hub will still be operating, allowing you the chance to take the fare-free bus to hiking trails.

 Walk over to the Village Green park information center (straight down Main Street and right on Firefly lane) to get your visitor’s pass, park map and Island Explorer map.